cloudposse/atmos/website/docs/integrations/terraform.md

 The settings for terraform can be defined in multiple places and support inheritance.
 This ensures that projects can override the behavior.

-The defaults everything are defined in the `atmos.yaml`.
+The defaults for everything are defined in the `atmos.yaml`.

 ```yaml
 components: